What type of content do you primarily create?

 15. Descript embraces YouTube to demo features made for YouTubers

 Sure, this is biased.
 But at least we put ourselves last.
 Descript has a large collection of YouTube videos that act as both product tutorials and demos for different features in our video editing software.
+These demonstration videos showcase how our tools can solve real problems for content creators.

 The example here covers Regenerate: a tool that lets you make those awkward speaker audio cuts sound smooth and liven up voices through the magic of AI.